Conversations with several experts in the industry have shown that branding plays a decisive role in the development of the segment.

-For that reason, clear communication with the audiences is essential in order to transmit confidence and gain acceptance in those states where marijuana is still banned.
-In general, cannabis consumption is associated with negative connotations of both the product and its consumers.
+Communication plays crucial role in cannabusiness precisely because of stigmatization.
+Clear communication with the audience is essential to transmitting confidence and gaining acceptance in states where marijuana is still banned, and where in general, cannabis consumption is associated with negative connotations of both the product and its consumers.

 “There has been huge growth of branded products.
 What each brand transmits is very important specially to identify the places that have been traditionally assigned to the consumer” —John Downs, Director of Business Development at Arcview Group

 That’s why branding is an important tool to legitimize the industry.
-It can make consumers feel that the pleasure they want to indulge in is “allowed”, whether it is legalized or not.
-Communication can grant this “permission”.
-Give them safe access to a legitimized pleasure, while demystifying the traditional place assigned to the consumer.
+It can make consumers feel that the pleasure they want to indulge in is socially acceptable, whether it is legalized or not.
+Communication can grant this “permission”, providing safe access to a legitimized pleasure, while demystifying the traditional place assigned to the consumer.

 “The number of products and information in front of consumers in the cannabis industry can be overwhelming to the consumer, and often times cultivators, and brands have a hard time standing out from the crowd unless they have a clear focus on branding.” —Jeff LaPenna, CoFounder, CEO at The Peak Beyond